 How long does estate administration take?

-The process of estate administration can vary in length of time taken depending on how complex it is in nature.
-For example, if matters are straightforward, estate administration could be completed within 6 months.
+The process of estate administration can vary in length depending on how complex it is in nature.
+If matters are straightforward, estate administration could be completed within 6 months.
 However, where disputes arise among family members or complications arise in the valuation of assets, the process is likely to take slightly longer.

 After gaining an understanding of your situation, your dedicated probate solicitor will be able to provide you with an estimation of timescales involved.